Are you sick of having to launch Satisfactory to host a dedicated server for you and your friends?

 We know you can use other game panels or SRCDS directly, but they are overly complicated or not suitable for a server that needs to stay running for a long period of time.

-If you already have your own server/VPS, start at Step 3.
+If you already have your own dedicated server or VPS, start at Step 3.

 After you have set up your account you need to click on Products and choose the size VPS you need.
 As Satisfactory dedicated servers are quite heavy on resources, we suggest you go with a “High Frequency” VPS to start with (don't worry, you can upgrade later)